-The LESSOR covenants and agrees with the LESSEE that if the LESSEE does not put and keep in good order and condition or cause to be put and kept in good order and condition the SAID LANDS and the EUILDINGS and the appurtenances and equipment thereof, both inside and outside, all as more particularly required by the provisions of section 9.02, the

-LESSOR through its agents, servants, contractors and subcontractors, although not obliged to do so, may enter upon those parts of the SAID LANDS and the BUILDINGS required for the purpose of making any and all necessary repairs, replacements, alterations, additions, changes, substitutions and improvements to the same in order to comply with section 9.02; provided that the LESSOR will make such repairs, replacements, alterations, additions, changes, substitutions and improvements to the BUILDINGS or part or parts thereof only after giving the LESSEE sixty (60) days' written notice of its intention so to do, except in the case of an emergency.
-Any amount paid by the LESSOR in making such repairs, replacements, alterations, additions, changes, substitutions or improvements to the SAID LANDS and BUILDINGS or any part or parts thereof, together with all costs and expenses of the LESSOR shall be reimbursed to the LESSOR by the LESSEE on demand together with interest at the rate of three per cent (3%) above the average prime lending rate of the main branches of the chartered banks of Canada carrying on b siness in the City of Vancouver per annum from the date incurred until paid and may be recovered by the LESSOR as BASIC RENT.
+The LESSOR covenants and agrees with the LESSEE that if the LESSEE does not put and keep in good order and condition or cause to be put and kept in good order and condition the SAID LANDS and the BUILDINGS and the appurtenances and equipment thereof, both inside and outside, all as more particularly required by the provisions of section 9.02, the LESSOR through its agents, servants, contractors and subcontractors, although not obliged to do so, may enter upon those parts of the SAID LANDS and the BUILDINGS required for the purpose of making any and all necessary repairs, replacements, alterations, additions, changes, substitutions and improvements to the same in order to comply with section 9.02; provided that the LESSOR will make such repairs, replacements, alterations, additions, charges, substitutions and improvements to the BUILDINGS or part or parts thereof only after giving the LESSEE sixty (60) days' written notice of its intention so to do, except in the case of an emergency.
+Any amount paid by the LESSOR in making such repairs, replacements, alterations, additions, changes, substitutions or improvements to the SAID LANDS and BUILDINGS or any part or parts thereof, together with all costs and expenses of the LESSOR shall be reimbursed to the LESSOR by the LESSEE on demand together with interest at the rate of three per cent (3%) per annum above the average prime lending rate of the main branches of the chartered banks of Canada carrying on business in the City of Vancouver from the date incurred until paid and may be recovered by the LESSOR as BASIC RENT.

-Section 9.04 Removal of Ice and Snow from Sidewalks
+Section 9.04 "crownl of Ice and Snow from Sidewalks

-The LESSEE covenants and agrees with the LESSOR that if the LESSEE at any time during the TERM fails to keep the public sidewalk adjacent to the SAID LANDS reasonably clean from ice and snow in accordance with section 9.02 during the times and to the extent required of an owner under the provisions of the City of Vancouve.
-Street and Traffic By-law and amendments thereto, the LESSOR through its agents, servants, contractors and subcontractors may remove such ice and snow and the LESSOR shall not be required to give the LESSEE any notice of its intention so to do.
-Any costs and expenses incurred by the LESSOR in removing such ice and snow shall be reimbursed to the LESSOR by the LESSEE on demand together with interest at the rate of three per cent (3%) per annum above the average prime lending rate of the main branches of the chartered banks of Canada carrying on business in the City of Vancouver from the date incurred until paid and may be recovered by the LESSOR as BASIC RENT.
+The LESSEE covenants and agrees with the LESSOR that if the LESSEE at any time during the TERM fails to keep the public sidewalksadjacent to the SAID LANDS reasonably clean from ice and snow in accordance with the provisions of the City of Vancouver Street and Traffic By-law and amendments thereto, the LESSOR through its agents, servants, contractors and subcontractors although not obliged to do so may remove such ice and snow and the LESSOR shall not be required to give the AUSSEE any notice of its intention so to do.
+Any costs and expenses incurred by the LESSOR in removing such ice and snow shall be reimbursed to the LESSOR by the LESSEE on demand together with interest at the rate of three per cent(31) per annum above the average prime lending rate of the main branches of the chartered banks of Canada carrying on business in the City of Vancouver from the date incurred until gaid and may be recovered by the LESSOR. as BASIC RENT.